NVIDIA/cudnn-frontend/README.FE.0.x.md

 PS: The errata filter note is still in beta version.
 We may add/modify certain features as necessary.

 ## Execution Plan Caching
 cuDNN through heuristics provides a way to query a list of good engine configs.
 Based on this query we build the cudnn_frontend_find_plan function which runs all the engineConfig(s) on the given user system and returns a sorted list of plans.
 This process of running multiple plans through several iterations is time consuming.
 The ExecutionPlanCache allows the user to build a cache with operation graph as the key to query an execution plan.
-It is the responsibilty of the user to maintain different caches for different types of operation_graphs (For eg. different cache for convolutionForward compared to Dgrad or Wgrad).
+It is the responsibility of the user to maintain different caches for different types of operation_graphs (For eg. different cache for convolutionForward compared to Dgrad or Wgrad).
 The `is_fastest_plan_stable` builds on top of this by making sure the same plan is chosen by the cudnnFind multiple times.

 ### API:
     - void add_plan_to_cache(const cudnn_frontend::OperationGraph &op_graph, const cudnn_frontend::ExecutionPlan &plan) : Creates a mapping between the operation graph and executionPlan